mediocre/mehdown/README.md

 - Support for adding anchors to headers.
 - Better linebreak/newline support.

-## It also supports turning URLs from many popular sites into HTML embeds:
+## Supports turning URLs from many popular sites into HTML embeds:

 - Image URLs are converted to images.
 - imgur GIFV URLs are converted to high quality looping GIF videos.